armshahs/crm_backend_django/README.md

 - **Account Management:** Track accounts and their associated contacts.
 - **Opportunity Tracking:** Monitor sales opportunities and their progress.
 - **Task Management:** Assign tasks and track their completion status.
-- **Reporting:** Generate reports to analyze sales performance and customer data.